justinmajetich/holbertonschool-interview/0x15-infinite_multiplication/README.md

 # 0x15.
 Infinite Multiplication
-Fuction to multiply two numbers of any size.
+Program to multiply two numbers of any size.